 - Have the children sit on the floor in a circle and tell them that a doodad is a little object whose name you have forgotten.

 - Explain the rules of the game, Who Had the Doodad?

-- One child will be "it" and stand off to the side, facing away from the game, while all the other children sit in a circle.
+- One child will be "it" and stand off to the side, facing away from the circle.

 - One child sitting in the circle will be given the doodad and will start passing it quietly around the circle.

 - Play music (optional) or have the children say, "Who had the doodad?" while the doodad is passed from child to child.